-Colin Haylock is an architect-planner with over 40 years experience spanning the public and private sectors and is now running a specialist Planning and Design consultancy and working with a number of Neighbourhood Plan Groups.
-He was President of the Institute in 2012 and has been heavily involved in the design dimensions of planning through role with CABE and Design Council CABE.
-He is Visiting Professor of Practice at Newcastle University, a Visiting Professor at UCL and a Member of the Planning Committee for the Old Oak and Park Royal Mayoral Development Corporation, a Visiting Professor and Visiting Lecturer at UCL and a member of the Fabric and Fabric Advisory Committees for Durham Cathedral.
+Colin Haylock is an architect-planner with over 40 years' experience spanning the public and private sectors.
+He is now running a specialist Planning and Design consultancy and working with a number of Neighbourhood Plan Groups.
+He was President of the Institute in 2012 and has been heavily involved in the design dimensions of planning through roles with CABE and Design Council CABE.
+He is an appointed Independent Member of the Planning Committee for the Old Oak and Park Royal Mayoral Development Corporation, a Visiting Professor and Visiting Lecturer at UCL and a member of the Fabric and Fabric Advisory Committees for Durham Cathedral.

 Trustee for Young Planners

 Lucy Seymour-Bowdery MRTPI

 Lucy Seymour-Bowdery is a Senior Planning Officer at the Ministry of Housing, Communities and Local Government (MHCLG) where she specialises in planning policy.
 Before Lucy joined MHCLG she was a Senior Planner at West Sussex County Council.
 Lucy was Chair of the South Coast Young Planners' Network 2015 – 2016 and chaired the organising committee for the Young Planners' Conference in 2015, which was shortlisted for an Association Excellence Award.

 Tom Venables MRTPI

 Tom is a Director at AECOM Design, Planning + Economics with extensive experience strategic planning and regeneration projects in the UK and overseas.
 At AECOM Tom leads a variety of commissions advising public and private clients on urban strategies, spatial planning and the development of sustainable urban masterplans.
 He has led the production of a number of Local Plans, major planning applications and has extensive experience in stakeholder and community engagement.
 Recent projects include the Jeddah Plans, Dubai 2020 Master Plan, Ebbsfleet Garden City Framework Masterplan and the Kent and Medway Growth and Infrastructure Framework